ansible-collections/overview/README.rst

 Feedback
 ========

 As with any project it's very important that we get feedback from users, contributors and maintainers.
-We recognise that the move to Collections is a big change in how Ansible is developed and delivered.
-Therefore you should expect that **the devel branch maybe broken** on occasion.
+We recognize that the move to Collections is a big change in how Ansible is developed and delivered.
+Therefore you should expect that **the devel branch may be broken** on occasion.

 See the `Ansible Communication channels <https://docs.ansible.com/ansible/latest/community/communication.html>`_ for a list of IRC channels and email lists you can use to join the discussion.
 For specific issues please `raise a bug report <https://github.com/ansible/ansible/issues/new/choose>`_.

 Where we've come from, and where we are going
 =============================================

-To understand where we are going, it's often useful to remind ourselves of where are today.
+To understand where we are going, it's often useful to remind ourselves of where we are today.

 Ansible 2.9 and earlier
 ------------------------